dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 ## Advantages of Reactive Programming

-With Reactive Programming we can raise the level of abstraction of our code so we can focus on the interdependence of events that define the business logic, rather than having to constantly fiddle with a large amount of implementation details.
-With the help of the functional programming the code will also be more concise.
+With Reactive Programming, we can raise the level of abstraction of our code so we can focus on the interdependence of events that define the business logic, rather than having to constantly fiddle with a large number of implementation details.
+With the help of the functional programming, the code will also be more concise.

 We can use Reactive Programming to process asynchronous incoming data—perhaps tasks with a lot of user interaction (clicks, gestures, etc.)—or processing system events (sensors, gyroscope, etc.).
 That is, we can use with all kind of interactions where the events are portrayed as the object states.
 Such an approach allows better dynamic process description, also simplifying the asynchronous code writing.
-Finally, we've got a best performance by the asynchronous context and the parallel processing of the data streams.
+Finally, we've got better performance in the asynchronous context and the parallel processing of the data streams.

 ## Building an App with RxPy

-First of all, we need to setup our environment by installing all the requirements we need to get our reactive web socket working.
-To do that on an easier and more organized way we are going to use [Pipenv](https://github.com/kennethreitz/pipenv).
+First of all, we need to set up our environment by installing all the requirements we need to get our reactive web socket working.
+To do that in an easier and more organized way we are going to use [Pipenv](https://github.com/kennethreitz/pipenv).
 Pipenv is a dependency manager that isolates projects on private environments, replacing `pip` and allowing us to install only what we really need for a certain project.
 With Pipenv, we will easily manage the environment and the libraries we need to install.

 ```bash
 # we might need to use pip3 instead of pip